What does a Plant Maintenance Technician do?

 How to become a Plant Maintenance Technician?

-- Obtain relevant certifications.
-Certifications in areas like HVAC, electrical systems, or machinery repair can enhance job prospects.
+- Obtain Certifications: Look for certifications that can boost your credentials.
+Certifications in areas like HVAC, electrical systems, or industrial machinery can be valuable.

 How long does it take to become a Plant Maintenance Technician?